Novotendo/gvf-parametric-ros/README.md

 ```

 # Credits
+This package is a ROS adaptation of the original gvf-parametric code from the free open source autopilot software package [Paparazzi](https://github.com/paparazzi/paparazzi).
 The spline curve interpolation library used was mainly adapted from the contribution of Tino Kluge (https://kluge.in-chemnitz.de/opensource/spline/).